 Fluffy toum sauce is delicious with any type of barbecued meat, particularly chicken, beef, or lamb, and grilled vegetables.
 Try it spread on thick slices of crusty bread and broiled for some of the finest garlic toast around.
-Check this toum demo out by the talented Lebanese Chef Kamal.
-My recipe is an adaptation of his.
+Check this toum demo out by the talented Lebanese Chef Kamal Al-Faqih.
+My recipe is an adaptation of his (from his Classic Lebanese Cuisine, published in 2009 by Three Forks, an imprint of The Globe Pequot Press).
 Be sure to use a food processor, spatula, and measuring cup that are completely dry—water can cause the emulsion to break.
 Choose garlic that is firm and fresh.

 1 cup very fresh garlic cloves, peeled